The official website of Visit Causeway Coast and Glens

 Music, comedy, poetry, a dedicated family programme and a host of visual arts for your senses to feast upon.

-A wide range foodie experience can be experienced at Stendhal where everyone can enjoy diverse and delicious food.
-Delicious, mouth watering and healthy vegetarian, vegan food will be sold from food trailers and food stalls scattered throughout the festival site as well.
+A wide range of foodie experiences are available at Stendhal where everyone can enjoy diverse and delicious food.
+Delicious, mouth watering and healthy vegetarian and vegan food will be sold from food trailers and food stalls scattered throughout the festival site as well.

-While we have a wonderful weekend in store for you, if you are considering travelling to from a bit further afield, you might want to consider taking a week or a five day weekend and taking in all the surrounding area has to offer.
-Limavady is a fantastic entry point to the wider Northwest – at the start of the stunning Causeway Coastal route, a stones’ throw from Derry, Donegal and Portrush and has everything you could want in a week away from home.
+While there's a wonderful weekend in store for you, if you are considering travelling to the festival from a bit further afield, you might want to consider taking a week or a longer weekend to take in all the surrounding area has to offer.
+Limavady is a fantastic entry point to the wider North West – at the start of the stunning Causeway Coastal Route, a stone's throw from Derry, Donegal and Portrush, and has everything you could want in a week away from home.

-For those who don’t wish to camp… there are many alternatives in the Roe Valley / Northcoast Area.
-The Limavady area know for its beautiful landscape and scenery, has many accommodation alternatives for those wishing to stay but not camp.
+For those who don’t wish to camp, there are many alternatives in the Limavady and Causeway Coast area.
+The Limavady area is known for its beautiful landscape and scenery, has many accommodation alternatives for those wishing to stay but not camp.

 Facilities